citelao/cse132-site/_assignments/01-puzzles.md

 	- `int hasAZero(int num)`: At least one bit in `num` is a one.
 	- `int hasAOne(int num)`: At least one bit in `num` is a zero.
 	- `int leastSigHasAOne(int num)`: At least one bit in the *least* significant byte of `num` is a one.
-	- `int mostSigHasAOne(int num)`: At least one bit in the *most* significant byte of `num` is a one.
+	- `int negate(int num)`: Return the bit-for-bit negation of `num`.
-	- `int mostSigBitInt(int num)`: The most significant bit of `num` is a one.
+	- `int isNegativeInt(int num)`: the integer `num` is negative.
-	- `int mostSigBitLong(long num)`: The most significant bit of `num` is a one.
+	- `int isNegativeLong(long num)`: the long `num` is negative.
 Remember, in C `long`s are 8 bytes (64 bits) in length.
-	- `int mostSigBitChar(char num)`: The most significant bit of `num` is a one.
+	- `int isNegativeChar(char num)`: the char `num` is negative.
 Remember, in C `char`s are 1 byte (8 bits) in length.
 3. Once you have completed your code (or while you are writing it), you can test it with `make test`.
 A correct program should show no output after `diff reference.txt output.txt`, which prints differences between the correct `reference.txt` and your program's `output.txt`.

 	Note that this is not a guarantee of correctness, but a simple test we've provided to help you write your program.
 You should try manual values.

 ## The check-in

+1. `curl` the `cover-page.txt` from `https://wustl.box.com/shared/static/tagdqksa5h1eohpndkw8r5w63prz2hid.txt` into a file in your repository.
+Use the `-L` flag to follow redirects.
+You may have to review `curl` syntax.
+2. Fill `cover-page.txt` out.
+3. Add it to your SVN repo as appropriate with `svn add`, then `svn commit` your changes.
+4. Use `svn status` to make sure everything commited, then check your repository online as you've done before.
+5. Check out with a TA.

+### Rubric

 - 15pts: Does your finished program work?
     - Program compiles correctly
-    - Correctly shifts bits and prints out the result
+    - Correctly shifts bits
     - Functions are defined correctly
     - Student is able to show that they can run the program
     - The program is neat and follows the style guide
 - 5pts: Is the cover-page correct?
     - Cover page is completely filled out
-    - Boolean and bitwise operations
+    - Correctness: Boolean and bitwise operations
-    - 3 byte data type question
+    - Correctness: 3 byte data type question
-    - Program organization question
+    - Correctness: Program organization question
+    - Correctness: Makefile implicit rule